SnickCH/InsurgencySandstormDedicatedServer/README.md

 Full syntax example for Linux (docker)
 ```
+#Optional: if a container with the name sandstorm exist, it will be stopped and deleted
+docker stop sandstorm
+docker rm sandstorm
 #Path to folder where the configs are stored
 CONFDIR=/home/debian/insurgency-test/server2
 #Paht to folder where the mods should be stored